Down Syndrome Advocacy Conference FAQ

 Where is the conference?

-The training portion of the conference will take place at the Renaissance Arlington Capital View Hotel right outside of Washington, D.C.
+The training portion of the conference will take place at the Renaissance Arlington Capital View Hotel outside of Washington, D.C.
 There will be a room block available at the hotel and all participants are strongly encouraged to book their hotel room at the Renaissance Arlington Capital View.
-The second day of the conference will take place in the House and Senate office buildings on Capitol Hill in downtown Washington, D.C.
+The third day of the conference will take place in the House and Senate office buildings on Capitol Hill in downtown Washington, D.C.

 Who will be attending the conference?